trappar/bitwig-api-stubs/README.md

 Also, you may be wondering why a copy of the Bitwig Control Surface Scripting API doc files are included with this.
 It is so that when a new version comes out I can bring in those files and see what has changed.
 This way I can keep up-to-date with any changes that are made to the API!

 ### Known issues
-+ I haven't yet figured out how to stub NoteInput.NoteExpression, PrimaryDevice.DeviceType, or PrimaryDevice.ChainLocation.
-If you have any ideas I'd love to hear them.
 + The API documentation doesn't list when parameters are optional as far as I can tell, so I'm going to have to fix those as I find them.